filefilego/filefilego/README.md

 In this section, the complete life cycle of a data transfer verification is demonstrated.

-1. **Data Discovery:** There are several wire protocols created to allow nodes to communicate with each other.
-The first protocol used by nodes is the `Data Query` protocol which allows nodes to broadcast queries to the network throughout a gossip channel and get the response back by using direct communication.
-Simply put, a node asks who hosts a specific piece of data.
+1. **Data Discovery:** Numerous wire protocols have been developed to facilitate communication among nodes in a network.
+Among these protocols, the Data Query protocol is often the first utilized by nodes.
+This protocol enables nodes to broadcast queries throughout a gossip channel and retrieve responses via direct communication.
+Essentially, a node sends a request inquiring about which node hosts a particular piece of data.

 ```
              1. Data Query Request